Dlang-UPB/D-Summer-School/advanced-metaprogramming/README.md

 To make our logger easier to `unittest`, we will skip the "volatile" attributes of logs, such as timestamp and line number.
 Concretely, our logger will display a given message, together with the log level and file name.
 Our goal today is to implement this logger by leveraging D's flexibility and strength in metaprogramming.

+## Recap: CTFE

+We first introduced [Compile Time Function Evaluation](https://tour.dlang.org/tour/en/gems/compile-time-function-evaluation-ctfe) in [session 2](../lab-02/README.md#ctfe).
+It means precisely what its name implies: the compiler evaluates the result of a function whose parameters **are known at compile time**.
+However, as we will see in this session, the compiler can also generate additional code, apart from executing it.

 ## Log Simple Types